bonenaga/most_betterest_pong/readme.txt

 right: (super) teleports the paddle to match the current y-axis of the ball
 left: (super) the next collision with the paddle will reflect the ball 3 times as fast

 The ball moves in a random direction at the start and each time it resets to the center.
+There is no startup screen; the game will begin as soon as it loads so be ready to go!

 The ball starts off slow but will move faster and faster with each paddle collision or with each point scored.